 - You develop chest pain or shortness of breath

-It's important that you closely follow your doctor's recommendations about your treatment with blood-thinning medications — aspirin and clopidogrel or similar medications.
+It's important that you closely follow your doctor's recommendations about your treatment with blood-thinning medications — aspirin and clopidogrel (Plavix), prasugrel (Effient) or similar medications.

 Most people who have undergone angioplasty with or without stent placement will need to take aspirin indefinitely.
-Those who have had stent placement will need a blood-thinning medication such as clopidogrel for a year or longer in some cases.
-If you have any questions or if you need noncardiac surgery, talk to your cardiologist before stopping any of these medications.
+Those who have had stent placement will need a blood-thinning medication, such as clopidogrel, for six months to a year.
+If you have any questions or if you need any other type of surgery, talk to your cardiologist before stopping any of these medications.

 Coronary angioplasty greatly increases blood flow through the previously narrowed or blocked coronary artery.
 Your chest pain generally should decrease, and you may be better able to exercise.

 Having angioplasty and stenting doesn't mean your heart disease goes away.
 You'll need to continue healthy lifestyle habits and take medications as prescribed by your doctor.

 If you experience symptoms similar to those you had before your procedure, such as chest pain or shortness of breath, contact your doctor.
 If you have chest pain at rest or pain that doesn't respond to nitroglycerin, call 911 or emergency medical help.

 To keep your heart healthy after angioplasty, you should:

 - Lower your cholesterol levels